 Lay the Boards Out

-On a level, flat surface such as a driveway or garage floor, lay out the three 6-inch-wide boards so that two of the boards are parallel to each other and are 5 feet apart.
+On a level, flat surface such as a driveway or garage floor, lay out the three 6-inch-wide boards so that two of the boards are parallel to each other and are five feet apart.
 The third board should be parallel to the two other boards and exactly in the middle.

 Lay the cut tongue and groove boards on top of those three boards.
 Gently tap one board's tongue into the groove of its neighboring board until you have completed all of them.